intel/QAT_Engine/docs/qat_sw.md

 [build instructions](../README.md#installation-instructions) for qat_sw target
-performs operation by batching up multiple requests maintained in queues and uses the OpenSSL asynchronous infrastructure to submit the batched requests upto 8 to Crypto Multi-buffer API which processes them in parallel using AVX512 vector instructions.
+performs operation by batching up multiple requests maintained in queues and uses the OpenSSL asynchronous infrastructure to submit the batched requests up to 8 to Crypto Multi-buffer API which processes them in parallel using AVX512 vector instructions.
 QAT SW Multi-buffer acceleration will be beneficial to use in asynchronous operations where there are many parallel connections.

 Software based acceleration for AES-GCM is supported via the Intel&reg;
 Multi-Buffer Crypto for IPsec Library.
-The implementation at engine for AES-GCM follows synchronous mechanism to submit requests to the IPSec_MB library which processes reqeusts in multiple blocks using vectorized AES and AVX512 instructions from the processor.
+The implementation at engine for AES-GCM follows synchronous mechanism to submit requests to the IPSec_MB library which processes requests in multiple blocks using vectorized AES and AVX512 instructions from the processor.